-Social justice has become a lightning rod of a topic in our culture.
+Social justice has become a lightning rod topic in our culture.
 Social justice concerns the academy and the masses.
 "Wrong" decisions can be politically, socially, and financially ruinous.
 Building upon a postmodern culture, social justice thrives upon lies, deceit, ambiguity, and confusion.
 One of the primary challenges with social justice is a definition.
 This movement prospers in a postmodern culture because proponents can read whatever meaning they want into the words and become a proponent of social justice.
 Who would not want to associate with social justice?
-As a result, many people subscribe to social justice as they perceive it, but some people are saying very different things.
-The lack of clear definition is compounded because grassroots organizations have sprouted up supporting social justice.
-Lee Staples encourages "collective action through community organizing . . . to overcome unjust social relations and achieve changes that further human rights, participatory democracy, and distributive justice."
-Staples's quote illustrates the diversity within the movement.
-This paper first defines biblical justice and social justice.
+As a result, many people subscribe to social justice as they perceive it.
+The lack of clear definition is compounded because grassroots organizations have sprouted up supporting social justice.2 Lee Staples encourages "collective action through community organizing . . . to overcome unjust social relations and achieve changes that further human rights, participatory democracy, and distributive justice."3 Staples's quotation also illustrates the diversity within the movement.
+This article first defines biblical justice and social justice.
 It will be demonstrated that the social justice movement would be better named social covetousness, for there is little biblical justice within the movement.
-The social justice
+The social justice movement has more in common with the seven sins which the Lord hates (Prov 6:16- 19) and the injustice which the Messiah overthrows (Isa 59) than anything his arm will establish on this earth (Isa 59:15b-60:22).